 Why You Should Read It

 The award-winning author of Her Body and Other Parties shares an intimate and deeply traumatic story in In the Dream House.
 This book traces a relationship that moves from the initial bloom of love to the painful reality of physical and emotional abuse, showing how it slowly overtakes everything.
-The stunning portrayal of this transformation reveals the darkness at the core of a harmful relationship.
-Machado uses her sharp, precise prose to explore these themes, making it a powerful read for anyone who has experienced or wants to understand the complexities of abuse.
+Transformation of this outstanding portrayal reveals the darkness at the core of a harmful relationship.
+To find these themes Machado uses her sharp, precise prose, making it a powerful read for anyone who has experienced or wants to understand the complexities of abuse.

 Machado’s memoir is not your typical horror story, but it reads like one due to the way she dissects the rot within the heart of a traumatic relationship.
 Her prose is sparest, yet it slices through the darkness with a sharpness that will leave readers shaken.
 The book’s poignant dedication—”If you need this book, it is for you”—is a reminder of how psychological suspense can be woven into real stories.
 If you’ve had this on your TBR pile, this might be the perfect time to read it, as it’s not just a haunted house story but a real look at the emotional ghosts that haunt us all.